MicrosoftDocs/sql-docs/docs/integration-services/ssis-quickstart-run-tsql-ssms.md

 manager: craigg
 ---
 # Run an SSIS package from SSMS with Transact-SQL
-This quick start demonstrates how to use SQL Server Management Studio (SSMS) to connect to the SSIS Catalog database, and then use Transact-SQL statements to run an SSIS package stored in the SSIS Catalog.
+This quickstart demonstrates how to use SQL Server Management Studio (SSMS) to connect to the SSIS Catalog database, and then use Transact-SQL statements to run an SSIS package stored in the SSIS Catalog.

 SQL Server Management Studio is an integrated environment for managing any SQL infrastructure, from SQL Server to SQL Database.
 For more info about SSMS, see [SQL Server Management Studio (SSMS)](../ssms/sql-server-management-studio-ssms.md).